maxhallinan/experiments-2017/difference-between-map-and-chain.md

 Likewise, `chain` is a method of `m`.

 Here we notice a second type variable `a`. `a` here really is any type.
-The type signature does not place any constraints.
-This is because the type is unimportant.
+The type signature does not place any constraints on the type of `a`.
+This is because the type of `a` is unimportant.
 In fact, we prefer not to think about its type here.
 We just want to know that each of our types is holding some value.
 This is expressed as `f a` and `m a`.

 Let's skip to the signature ends for a moment.
 You might notice that both type signatures end in (nearly) the same way.